1aron/aronrepo/packages/commitlint-config/README.md

 +     └─── commit-msg
 ```

+From now on, you just need to commit; the check happens after the commit.
+If everything is legal, there will be no prompts.

 ### package.json
 Pre-commit checks via Git Hook are only enabled when other team members clone the project and run `npm install`.